yegeniy/yegeniy.github.io/README.md

 -----------|------------
 [résumé][0] | A snippet of literate annotated JavaScript, presented as a twinkling résumé.
-[hydrocarmandias][1] | A design idea for handwritten diffs, presented as a very modern poem. pss \* | (podcast semantic search) A question I had about an old podcast, answered with a little RAG. ghostrAIder\* | A novel novel writer that stays focused thanks to some prompt engineering.
+[hydrocarmandias][1] | A design idea for handwritten diffs, presented as a very modern poem. pss \* | (podcast semantic search) A question I had, answered with a little RAG and a lot of transcripts. ghostrAIder\* | A novel novel writer that stays focused thanks to some prompt engineering.
 [quip][4] | (quickly use interpolated prompts) A templated prompting technique for power users, from `ghostrAIder`.